xtekky/gpt4free/README.md

 to add another provider, its very simple:

+0. Check out the current [list of potential providers](https://github.com/zukixa/cool-ai-stuff#ai-chat-websites), or find your own provider source!
-1. create a new file in [g4f/provider](./g4f/provider) with the name of the Provider
+1. Create a new file in [g4f/provider](./g4f/provider) with the name of the Provider
 2. Implement a class that extends [BaseProvider](./g4f/provider/base_provider.py).

 ```py